 So we will soon have a discussion about the mentioned projects, not only about CPP.
 What will the government coalition do about it?
 Statements regarding the relocation of the nuclear power plant site have fallen silent.
 The issue of the project in Elbląg is slowly turning out to be too far advanced to be eliminated.
 But how long will these disputes freeze these projects?

-It seems that this is partly a matter of the upcoming local government elections, and it is known that these investments are the most controversial in the regions covered by them.
-It is possible that the government coalition wants to gain votes by putting a question mark on the projects and thus proving that huge money are no longer being spent.
+It appears that this is partly a matter of the upcoming local government elections, and it is known that these investments are the most controversial in the regions covered by them.
+The government coalition might want to gain votes by putting a question mark on the projects and thus proving that considerable money is no longer being spent.
 However, this weakens the position of Polish business in the international arena.

 Cover photo: CCP project promoted during Berlin InoTrans fair.
 Photo by Michał Beim.